jiez-osu/PQA/README.md

 The original dataset are from [this work](https://arxiv.org/abs/1512.06863), and the datasets can be downloaded here:
 [qa](http://jmcauley.ucsd.edu/data/amazon/qa/) and [reviews](http://jmcauley.ucsd.edu/data/amazon/).

+The preprocessed QA data can be found [here](https://drive.google.com/drive/folders/1G1t3ifTZcZ11G5x8XW7zXtgT3tBbhJfo?usp=sharing).
+The preprocessed review datasets are not uploaded due to their sizes, but they can be preprocessed from the raw data using the preprocessing scripts.

 To preprocess the data, run the following commands:
 ```bash
 cd ${PQA_HOME}/preprocess/scripts